 Since his promotion to Deputy Chief in the fall of 2015, he leads District Operations for all four municipalities, as well as the Regional Community Mobilization Bureau, Information Technology and OCISM.

 He has found this career an extremely rewarding and diverse experience.
 Deputy Chief Duraiappah holds a Bachelor of Arts Degree in Sociology and Criminology from the University of Toronto, and a Diploma of Public Administration from the University of Western Ontario.
+He is the recipient of the Queen Elizabeth II Diamond Jubilee Medal (2012), and is a Member of the Order of Merit Canada (2016).

 The Deputy Chief of District Operations has the following areas under his command: